Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-After agent termination, we first compile the patched code.
+Upon task completion, we first compile the patched code.
 Compilation failures result in immediate rejection.
 For compilable patches, we run the full test suite.
 Test outcomes are recorded in structured CSV files.
 We further collect trajectory logs and patch diffs from each agent.